vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 * Date/Time - to compare against in filters
 * Structured data records - such as a set of key value pairs (inputs to filters)

-## Signed message data source
+## Signed message data sources [WIP]
 Signed message data sources are a source of off-chain data.
-They introduce a Vega transaction that represents a data result that is validated by ensuring the signed message is provided by the Ethereum public key provided in the market’s proposal.
+They introduce a Vega transaction that represents a data result that is validated by ensuring the signed message is provided by the Vega or Ethereum public key provided in the market’s proposal.

+If data already exists in Open Oracle form on Ethereum, and already has a signature, use that.
+For data that doesn't exist in Open Oracle, create and use a signed JSON message.

+!!!
+Add a caveat that all data sources should be verified.

+!!!!
+Specification - needs more information about that.
+The difference between the proposal specifications and then the data that gets fed in at the right time.

+A signed message data source specification must include:
+* Public keys that can sign and submit values for this oracle, as well as the key algorithm to be used, if required
+* Type of data to be supplied in the transaction, and filters for the data

+### Open Oracle data
-Specifically, Signed Message Data Sources are equivalent to Posters in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3), taking signed price reports and posting them to the Vega chain.
+Signed ABI encoded data sources, such as Open Oracle, are equivalent to Posters in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3), taking signed price reports and posting them to the Vega chain.
 As Open Oracle reports include signatures, the data can still be verified against its source.

-A signed message data source must include:
-* Public keys that can sign and submit values for this oracle, as well as the key algorithm to be used, if required
-* Type of data to be supplied in the transaction
-* ABI encoded data

 For example, a [message taken from Coinbase's Price Oracle](https://blog.coinbase.com/introducing-the-coinbase-price-oracle-6d1ee22c7068) would have the signatures verified, and the ABI encoded data will be transformed into the following format (note: the precise representation will vary based on which API you're using):